 Control Summary: Mechanisms for identification, correction, and reporting of system flaws.

-For containers and Kubernetes: Implement a centralized pipeline for CI/CD with image scanning.
+For cloud, containers and Kubernetes: Implement a centralized pipeline for CI/CD with image scanning.
 Install an admission controller that can intercept deployments that bypass the pipeline.
 Set up runtime detections for abnormal behavior that can only be detected while a container is running.
 Implement notification and reporting mechanisms.

 System and services acquisition